Search Results

 How Bad Are Weather Disasters for Banks?

 Not very.
-We find that weather disasters over the last quarter century had insignificant or small effects on U.S. banks’ performance.
-This stability seems endogenous rather than a mere reflection of federal aid.
-Disasters increase loan demand, which offsets losses and actually boosts profits at larger banks.
-Local banks tend to avoid mortgage lending where floods are more common than official flood maps would predict, suggesting that local knowledge may also mitigate disaster impacts.
+We find even the most destructive weather disasters over the last quarter century had only modest effects on U.S. banks’ performance.
+This stability seems endogenous rather than a mere reflection of federal disaster aid, as disasters tend to increase loan demand which helps offset losses and boosts profits.
+Local banks avoid mortgage lending where floods are more common than official flood maps would predict, suggesting local knowledge may also mitigate disaster impacts.
+Our findings inform ongoing assessments of the physical risks to banks from climate change.